marcusbuffett/command-line-chess/README.md

 A python program to play chess against an AI in the terminal.

-Also check out my other project, a program to [chess training site](https://chessmadra.com/).
+Also check out my other project, a [chess training site](https://chessmadra.com/).

 ## Installation